 I obtained my BSc degree from the University of Edinburgh and my PhD degree from the University of Warwick.
 My interests outside work include doing things with the family, cycling, badminton, watching sport, cooking and reading.

 Mike Bowl (bottom right)

-I am a Senior Investigator Scientist at MRC Harwell.
+I am a Programme Leader Track Scientist at MRC Harwell.
 Since 2010, I have led a programme of research that aims to utilise mouse models to study the genetic bases and pathologies associated with hearing loss.
 Using both phenotype- and gene-driven approaches my team elaborate upon the mechanisms underlying this very common condition, with a longer-term view that increased understanding of these molecular pathways will lead to therapeutic opportunities.
 I obtained my BSc and MPhil(Res) degrees from the University of Birmingham, and my DPhil in Molecular Genetics from the University of Oxford.
 When not at work I love spending time with my family, especially walking our dogs, as well as running, cycling and allotment gardening.